ember-cli-deploy/ember-cli-deploy-manifest/README.md

 This plugin generates a text manifest of all built assets that can be used by other plugins to perform a differential (i.e. speedier) upload.

 How does this work in practice?
-As an example, the ember-cli-deploy-s3 plugin will upload this manifest to its bucket, and when asked to upload a set of assets, will download the most recent manifest to quickly compare against the new manifest and determine which files actually need uploading.
-This is possible because we are using content-based fingerprints in the file names, so if there is a matching filename, we can assume that we do not need to re-upload the file.
+As an example, the [ember-cli-deploy-s3](https://github.com/zapnito/ember-cli-deploy-s3) plugin will upload this manifest to its bucket and, when asked to upload a set of assets, will download the most recent manifest to quickly compare against the new manifest to determine which files actually need uploading.
+This is possible because we are using content-based fingerprints in the filenames, so if there is a matching filename, we can assume that we do not need to re-upload the file.

 ## Example